Weakness of Correlation Effect Manifestation in BaNi$_2$As$_2$: ARPES and LDA+DMFT study: Abstract

 \section{Abstract}

-The BaNi$_2$As$_2$ compound is investigated using both the angle-resolved photoemission spectroscopy (ARPES) in a wide binding energy range and combined computational scheme of local density approximation together with dynamical mean-field theory (LDA+DMFT).
-For more realistic comparison of LDA+DMFT spectral functions with ARPES data we take into account several experimental features: the photoemission cross-section, the experimental energy and angular resolutions and the photo-hole lifetime effects.
-In contrast to isostructural iron arsenides the BaNi$_2$As$_2$ within LDA+DMFT appears to be weakly correlated (effective mass enhancement about $1.2$).
-This dramatic reduction of the correlation strength comes from the increase of 3d-orbital filling, when going from Fe to Ni, together with rather large bare Ni-3d LDA bandwidth.
-Nevertheless, even weakened electron correlations cause remarkable reconstruction of the bare BaNi$_2$As$_2$ LDA band structure and corresponding LDA+DMFT calculations provide better agreement with ARPES than just renormalized LDA results.
+The electronic spectral function of BaNi$_2$As$_2$ is investigated using both the angle-resolved photoemission spectroscopy (ARPES) and a combined computational scheme of local density approximation together with dynamical mean-field theory (LDA+DMFT).
+In contrast to well studied isostructural iron arsenide high temperature superconductors, the BaNi$_2$As$_2$ demonstrate weak correlation effects although Ni-3d elections have even lager on-site interaction than Fe-3d ones.
+LDA+DMFT effective mass enhancement for bands crossing the Fermi level is found to be only about~$1.2$ which agrees well with ARPES data.
+This reduction of the correlation manifestation with respect to iron pnictides comes from the increase of 3d-orbital filling, when going from Fe to Ni.
+The electron correlations cause remarkable reconstruction of the bare BaNi$_2$As$_2$ LDA band structure below $-0.8$~eV due to self-energy effect.
+A simplified toy model to understand weakness of correlation effects in BaNi$_2$As$_2$ and to describe the LDA+DMFT self-energy shape is discussed.
+For more realistic comparison of LDA+DMFT spectral function maps with ARPES data we take into account several experimental features: the photoemission cross-section, the experimental energy and angular resolutions and the photo-hole lifetime effects.
+Thus presented here LDA+DMFT calculations with experimental features included provide nearly qualitative agreement with ARPES data and assure the observation of a dramatic apparent decrease of the correlation strength compared to the Fe compounds.